Lake Rogers Park Location:

-A shallow lake covering 175 acres and located at 1711 Lake Road (Hwy 56) just northwest of the City of Creedmoor, Lake Rogers has 4 picnic shelters with additional picnic tables scattered throughout the park, a playground area, a concession stand with boat rentals and light snacks and drinks, and public restrooms.
+Located at 1711 Lake Road (Hwy 56) just northwest of the City of Creedmoor, is a shallow lake covering 175 acres has 4 picnic shelters with additional picnic tables scattered throughout the park, a playground area, a concession stand with boat rentals and light snacks and drinks, and public restrooms.

 Fishing at Lake Rogers